Background pattern

 • If you have abnormal levels of potassium, calcium, or magnesium in your blood.

 Severe skin reactions, including drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported in relation to fluconazole treatment.
-Stop taking fluconazole and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.
+Stop taking fluconazole and seek immediate medical attention if you notice any of the symptoms related to these severe skin reactions described in section 4.

-Other medicines and Candifix
+Other Medicines and Candifix

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 :